Yosuf20/AI-for-Alzheimer/README.md

 - Image normalization
 - Resizing images to a fixed resolution (e.g., 128 × 128)
 - Channel handling for CNN compatibility
-- Label encoding and one-hot encoding
+- Label encoding
 - Train–test split

 ---

 ## Model Architecture
-A basic CNN model was implemented consisting of:
+A transfer learning CNN model was implemented using VGG19 pretrained on ImageNet as the feature extractor.
+The architecture includes:

-- Convolutional layers for feature extraction
+-VGG19 convolutional base for feature extraction
-- ReLU activation functions
-- MaxPooling layers
-- Dropout layers to reduce overfitting
-- Fully connected (Dense) layers
+-The last 5 convolutional layers were fine-tuned to adapt to the target dataset -Global Average Pooling (GAP) layer to reduce the spatial dimensions and prevent overfitting -Dense layer (256 units, ReLU activation) for learning high-level features -Dropout layer (0.5) to reduce overfitting
-- Softmax output layer for multi-class classification
+-Softmax output layer for multi-class classification

 ---